 Have strong network security protocols.

 Make sure that your users are vigilant when it comes to passwords for your site and servers.
 Passwords should be strong, changed often, and never written down anywhere.
 Logins should expire after a certain period of inactivity.
 This is especially helpful if a user goes home for the day and forgets to log out from the system.
+Additionally, consider using unlimited residential proxies to protect your site and servers, but choose a reliable provider and monitor your network for suspicious activity.

 Limit file uploads